Resources For Writers, Editors, and TTRPG Creators

 If writing a novel seems too big to tackle, then try a short story or novella first.
 If you can't start at the beginning, start at the scenes that inspire you.
 I have a small notebook that I carry around to jot down ideas in an almost bullet point format.
 Those take root and grow, I'll add on to their page once something concrete appears for me.

 Last piece of advice for now, work on what you love.
-Don't force yourself to write something that doesn't bring you passion (unless there is a real paycheck involved and its not a scam).
-We all have to pay the bills.
+Don't force yourself to write something that doesn't bring you passion (unless there is a real paycheck involved and it is not a scam.
+We all have to pay the bills).